 Financial donations were also provided to local community groups.
 CCG donated £1.5k to the All About Barrhead at The Foundry to contribute to the Funding for an intern from the local area whose role involves developing, delivering and marketing public events and other local marketing initiatives.
 Arthurlie Juniors, a local football club in Barrhead, also received a £2,500 donation to help them buy new equipment including a motorised lawnmower for their football pitch.

-Most recently, a £4000 donation was provided to the Include Me 2 Club in Barrhead as a direct result of the Balgraystone development comprising – 48 affordable homes – that is due for completion in 2021.
+Most recently, a £4000 donation was provided to the Include Me 2 Club in Barrhead as a direct result of the Balgraystone Road development, west of Barrhead town centre, which comprises 47 affordable homes that were formally completed in June 2022.

-All of the projects that are constructed as part of East Renfrewshire Council and CCG’ strategic partnership are procured via the Scottish Procurement Alliance (SPA) framework.
+All of the projects that are constructed as part of East Renfrewshire Council and CCG’s strategic partnership are procured via the Scottish Procurement Alliance (SPA) framework.